fluent/fluentd-docs-gitbook/guides/free-alternative-to-splunk-by-fluentd.md

 ## Set Up Kibana

-To install Kibana, download it via the official webpage and extract it.
-Kibana is a HTML / CSS / JavaScript application.
-Dowload page is [here](https://www.elastic.co/downloads/kibana).
-In this article, we use the binary for 64-bit Linux systems.
-Download page is [here](https://www.elastic.co/downloads/kibana).
-In this article, we download Mac OS X binary.
+To install Kibana, download it from the official website and extract it.
+Kibana is an HTML/CSS/JavaScript application ([download](https://www.elastic.co/downloads/kibana)).
+Use the binary for 64-bit Linux systems.
+For this article, we download the binary for MacOS X.

 ```
 $ curl -O https://artifacts.elastic.co/downloads/kibana/kibana-6.1.0-linux-x86_64.tar.gz